sindresorhus/p-cancelable/readme.md

 cancelablePromise.cancel();
 ```

+### CancelError

+Type: `Error`

+Rejection reason when `.cancel()` is called.

+It includes a `.isCanceled` property for convenience.

 ## FAQ

 ### Cancelable vs. Cancellable

-[In American English, the verb cancel is usually inflected canceled and canceling—with one l.](http://grammarist.com/spelling/cancel/)<br>Both a [browser API](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) and the [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises) use this spelling.
+[In American English, the verb cancel is usually inflected canceled and canceling—with one l.](http://grammarist.com/spelling/cancel/) Both a [browser API](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) and the [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises) use this spelling.

 ### What about the official [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises)?